Whole Wheat Raspberry Drop Scones

 - Preheat oven to 425° F. Line a baking sheet with parchment paper and set aside.

-- In a bowl, stir together flours, baking powder, salt, and sugar.
+- In a medium bowl, stir together flours, baking powder, salt, and sugar.

 - Put a bit of flour in a bowl and coat your hands.
-Knead the dough 2 or 3 times, right in the bowl, coating your hands with additional flour as needed.
+Gently knead the dough 2 or 3 times, right in the bowl, coating your hands with additional flour as needed.
 The dough will be very loose.
-Using a large scoop (I used the "large" Pampered Chef scoop), transfer scones to prepared pan, dividing into 9 equal portions.
+Using a large scoop, transfer scones to prepared pan, dividing into 9 equal portions in big rounded scoops.
 It works best to slightly compress the dough into the scoop using the side of the bowl, so the dough is compact.
-With the scoop I use, the dough is a big rounded scoop.

 from a farmgirl’s dabbles

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Nutrition Information:Yield: 9 Serving Size: 1

 Amount Per Serving: Calories: 194Total Fat: 6gSaturated Fat: 4gTrans Fat: 0gUnsaturated Fat: 2gCholesterol: 35mgSodium: 334mgCarbohydrates: 31gFiber: 3gSugar: 9gProtein: 5g

 Nutrition information is automatically calculated by Nutritionix.
 I am not a nutritionist and cannot guarantee accuracy.
 If your health depends on nutrition information, please calculate again with your own favorite calculator.